 How long can this lentil brown rice soup be stored for?

-The dry ingredients will last in the pantry for up to 6 months.
+The dry ingredients will last in the pantry for up to one year.
 Once cooked, this soup will last up to 4 days in the fridge.
 Since this recipe makes a lot, you can also freeze any soup leftovers for up to 4 months.

 Does this recipe have protein?